reiner/massively/content/post/post.2.md

 <br>

-n the course of these three days, well-known figures from the field of statistics, the economy, academia, politics and culture will specifically discuss these issues.
+In the course of these three days, well-known figures from the field of statistics, the economy, academia, politics and culture will specifically discuss these issues.
 A number of open workshops will offer the opportunity to exchange views on a wide selection of topics.

 https://www.statistiktage.ch/en/